New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Pipeline improvements

 We drew $\sim 10^{6}$ samples according to this prior (each sample corresponding to the physical parameter set $[m_1, m_2, \chi_{1,z}, \chi_{2,z}]$), and assigned a weight to each sample based on its observable volume.
-As a proxy for the observable distance, we simply calculated the SNR for the sample at a fixed distance by simulating its waveform using \texttt{IMRPhenomXHM} and using the same reference PSD which was used to make the template banks (weight$_\mathrm{ sample}$ $\propto$ SNR$^3$).
-Just for reference, for inspiral dominated waveforms, the observable volume roughly scales as $M_\mathrm{tot}^{2.2}$ \cite{Fis17}.
-Using these samples, we then utilized the kernel density estimation method to construct probabilities for templates in our template banks (see appendix~C of \citetalias{Ols22_ias_o3a} for details on the density estimation method).
-Fig.~\ref{fig:Template_Prior_Banks} in the Appendix shows the cumulative probabilities for our banks, each of which is obtained by adding the weights of all the samples falling within the corresponding bank.
+We improve upon the astrophysical prior used in \citetalias{Ols22_ias_o3a} by incorporating the fact that the observable changes across the parameter space.
+For example, for inspiral dominated waveforms, the observable volume roughly scales as $M_\mathrm{tot}^{2.2}$ \cite{Fis17}.
+As a proxy for the observable distance, we simply calculated the SNR for the sample at a fixed distance by simulating its waveform using \texttt{IMRPhenomXHM} under a reference PSD (weight$_\mathrm{ sample}$ $\propto$ SNR$^3$).